 For Mentors

 Mentors in our program often tell us they find the role an enjoyable and fulfilling one.
-Apart from having a positive impact on the next generation, mentoring can give you a new perspective on your career and help to connect you to current research in your field at the University of Melbourne.
+Apart from having a positive impact on the next generation, mentoring can give you a new perspective on your career and help to reconnect you to the University of Melbourne.
+Mentors in this program need to be alumni of the University of Melbourne, currently employed with at least one year of professional work experience.
+University of Melbourne academics and professional staff who have been with the University for over 12 months are also eligible.

-University of Melbourne academics and professional staff who have been with the University for over three months are also eligible.
 Students in our program are studying one of our undergraduate degrees and therefore are interested in meeting mentors from a diverse range of careers.

-The benefits of Mentoring
+The benefits of mentoring

 • Enhance your coaching and leadership skills